-- Exemptions from this Standing Order may be obtained where there are special circumstances justifying such exemption, or in cases of urgency.
+- D1 Exemptions from this Standing Order may be obtained where there are special circumstances justifying such exemption, or in cases of urgency.
 The Chief Fire Officer and the Treasurer, after consultation with the Chair of the Authority, may exempt any contract from any such provision.
-All such exemptions shall be reported to the next meeting of the Authority. - In seeking such an exemption it must be clearly stated in the report to the Authority or relevant Committee those paragraphs of this Standing Order for which an exemption is requested and the reasons therefore.
+All such exemptions shall be reported to the a next meeting of the Authority or relevant committee within 6 months of award. - In seeking such an exemption it must be clearly stated in the report to the Authority or relevant Committee those paragraphs of this Standing Order for which an exemption is requested and the reasons therefore.